 The Audit Committee is responsible for providing independent, objective oversight and review of the Company's accounting functions and internal controls and has primary oversight responsibility for the Company's risk management program.
-The Audit Committee's functions are described in greater detail on pages []-[] of this proxy statement.
+The Audit Committee's functions are described in greater detail on pages $9 - \underline{10}$ of this proxy statement.
 Among other things, the Audit Committee recommends to the Board of Directors that the Company's audited financial statements be included in its Annual Report on Form 10-K

 The Audit Committee is comprised of four directors, all of whom are independent as determined in accordance with the Nasdaq Stock Market Rules and our Corporate Governance Guidelines.
 Each member of the Audit Committee is also independent within the meaning of Rule 10A-3 under the Exchange Act.
-The Board of Directors has determined that two of the four members of the Audit Committee, Carl Berquist and Richard Dobkin (who is not standing for reelection), satisfy the attributes of an audit committee financial expert, as defined by SEC regulations.
+The Board of Directors has determined that all four members of the Audit Committee satisfy the attributes of an audit committee financial expert, as defined by SEC regulations.